espressogroup/ESPRESSO/README.md

 he ESPRESSO system (Figure below) contains the following components that are installed alongside each Solid server in the network:

-* The indexing app (Brewmaster, indexes the pods and creates and maintains the pod indices, along with the meta-index for the server (see below).
+* The indexing app (Brewmaster), indexes the pods and creates and maintains the pod indices, along with the meta-index for the server (see below).

-* The search app, CoffeeFilter, performs the local search on the server.
+* The search app (CoffeeFilter), performs the local search on the server.

 * The overlay network (the prototype system uses a custom build of [GaianDB](https://github.com/gaiandb/gaiandb)) connects the servers, routes, and propagates the queries.

-* The user interface app, Barista, receives queries from the user and presents the search results.
+* The user interface app (Barista) receives queries from the user and presents the search results.

 ![](./Documentation/imgs/ESPRESSOArchitecture.png)